dannguyen/journalism-syllabi/README.md

         <h5>Data 1 » 2015; Fall <br>
             <a href="https://github.com/tommeagher/data1-fall2015">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this seven-week introduction to data journalism, you'll be exposed to the history of the craft of numerate reporting.
+        In this seven-week introduction to data journalism, you'll be exposed to the history of the craft of numerate reporting.
 You'll develop and finetune your bullshit detector for bad data reporting and writing.
-You'll be introduced to modern data practices, including software for examining spreadsheets...</em></p>
+You'll be introduced to modern data practices, including software for examining spreadsheets
+        </small></p>

         <p>Instructors: Tom Meagher</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>